Tainrakuasuchus: Paleobiology

-The sediments of the Dinodontosaurus Assemblage Zone are known to preserve a both taxonomically and ecologically diverse pseudosuchian fauna with between 6 and 8 recognized species.
-The smallest among them was Parvosuchus, which with a length of only around 1 m was likely restricted to small prey items.
-On the opposite side of the spectrum sits Prestosuchus, likely the apex predator of the fauna and the largest of the local pseudosuchians.
+The sediments of the Dinodontosaurus Assemblage Zone are known to preserve a taxonomically and ecologically diverse pseudosuchian fauna with between six and eight recognized species.
+The smallest among them was Parvosuchus, which, with a length of only around 1 m, was likely restricted to preying on small animals.
+Prestosuchus, likely the apex predator of the fauna and the largest of the pseudosuchians in that region.
 With a range between 2-4 m erpetosuchids like Archeopelta and Pagosvenator and poposauroids like Schultzsuchus and Tainrakuasuchus represent medium-sized predators.
-While falling into a similar size range, early poposauroids like Tainrakuasuchus would have likely been distinct in their ecology from erpetosuchids due to differences in their skulls and dentition.
-Basal poposauroids possess teeth throughout the maxilla, whereas in erpetosuchids the teeth of the upper jaw are concentrated closer to the tip, suggesting that these animals captured prey in different manners or fed on different prey altogether.
+Despite their similar size to erpetosuchids, early poposauroids like Tainrakuasuchus would have likely been distinct in their ecology due to differences in their skulls and dentition.
+Basal poposauroids possess teeth throughout the maxilla, whereas the teeth of the upper jaw are concentrated closer to the tip in erpetosuchids, suggesting that these animals captured prey differently or fed on different prey.

-While the holotype of Tainrakuasuchus suggests a moderate size of up to 3 m, isolated remains form the Posto locality could indicate the presence of even larger individuals.
-However, even at a greater size Tainrakuasuchus would have been ecologically distinct from the other large predator of the fauna, as poposauroid neck vertebrae are longer and shallower and therefore not built to deal with the same stresses as those likely dealt with by "rauisuchians" such as Prestosuchus.
+While the holotype of Tainrakuasuchus suggests a moderate size of up to 3 m, isolated remains from the Posto locality could indicate the presence of even larger individuals.
+However, even at a greater size, Tainrakuasuchus would have been ecologically distinct from the other large predator of the fauna, as poposauroid neck vertebrae are longer and shallower and therefore not built to deal with the same stresses as those likely dealt with by rauisuchians such as Prestosuchus.